MultiCraft/repixture/README.md

 # Pixture Revival
-Pixture Revival (temporary game) is a revival of the Pixture game.
+Pixture Revival (temporary name) is a revival of the Pixture game.
 The name of this game will likely change.

 Pixture is Copyright (C) 2015-2017 KaadmY